Luckysandwich7/grocery_store/README.md

 # API Endpoint Planning
 For this section, you’ll plan out what API endpoints you’ll need for your project.

-If you go to editor.swagger.io you’ll see the Pet Store application documentation that they have.
+If you go to editor.swagger.io you’ll see the Grocery Store application documentation that they have.
 This can be a good point of reference because they demonstrate how to have multiple database entities (ie: pet, store, user), and CRUD operations for each with various ways of performing them.
 For this section of the Final Project Proposal, you will make a list of each api endpoint that will be supplied for each database entity.
 ### So, if I was going to create the grocery store app, I’d put something like this:
 ### Employees
 GET /employee (get full employee list)